Fotasteam/Cards-Against-Humanity/README.md

 ![Cards Against Humanity Server](README-Images/server-side.png)

 Written in .NET C# as a simple Console Application.
-It also uses the [WatsonTCP](https://github.com/jchristn/WatsonTcp) framework.
+It also uses the [WatsonTCP](https://github.com/jchristn/WatsonTcp) API.

 ## Game rules: